SystemsApproach/private5g/arch.rst

 the subscriber (i.e., phone number) and establishes the radio parameters (e.g., frequency band) needed to communicate with that operator's Base Stations.
 The SIM card also includes a secret key that the UE uses to authenticate itself.

+..
+Talk about IMSIs here, and that the Core maps phone numbers into an IMSI.
+Also an opportunityt to explain how roaming works.

 .. _fig-secure:
 .. figure:: figures/Slide34.png